jcblemai/haiti-mass-ocv-campaign/README.md

   - Ability to compute the time to elimination
   - Plot compartements all.
   - Why West has no vaccination in graph?
   - Why some simulation scenarios extincts and goes back up ?
+  - I have a new west calibration on echopc 16, use it

 Find a way to get to elimination sometime, it never goes with this FOI add :/ Finish that fast.